Contains the active ingredient duloxetine (as duloxetine hydrochloride)

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 glaucoma (an eye disease where the fluid pressure in the eye may be high)

 high blood pressure

 history of fits (seizures)

-Some medicines may interact with duloxetine.
+Some medicines and duloxetine may interfere with each other.
 These include:

 monoamine oxidase inhibitors (MAOIs), medicines used to treat some types of depression.